 Freedom of Information

-The Freedom of Information Act (FOIA) was introduced to make all levels of government more open to the public.
+The Freedom of Information (FOI) Act 2000 was introduced to make all levels of Government more open to the public.

 Submit an FOI

-Before submitting a freedom of information (FOI) request please visit our:
+Before submitting a freedom of information (FOI) request, please review our:

-- exemptions web page to check your request is valid
+- exemptions page to check your request is valid

-- publication scheme what information is already available to view on this website
+- publication scheme, to see what information is already available on this website

-If your FOI request relates to one of the services below, you'll need to visit the Lincolnshire County Council website.
+If your FOI request relates to one of the following services (not an exhaustive list), you'll need to visit the Lincolnshire County Council website: